Tracie N. Ransom

 Biography

-Tracie N. Ransom serves as the Assistant Dean for Equity, Diversity and Inclusion for Tulane Law School.
-She leverages more than two decades of experience in the practice of law and the advancement of equity, diversity and inclusion within the legal profession, higher education and society more broadly to assist the law school in building a more diverse, equitable and inclusive community.
+Tracie N. Ransom serves as the Assistant Dean for Community, Engagement & Opportunity at Tulane Law School.
+She leverages more than two decades of experience in the practice of law and the advancement of principles that build welcoming communities, equip lawyers and law students with skills to effectively engage across difference and foster opportunities for all to succeed and thrive in their careers.

-Dean Ransom has long been a champion of the value of EDI within higher education and our society.
+Dean Ransom has long been a champion of opportunity within higher education and our society.
 As a law student, she chaired BLSA’s Brown v.
 Board of Education 50th Anniversary Committee and assisted administrators at the University of Illinois College of Law with programming in celebration of the same.
-Ten years later, she presented at The Ohio State University Moritz College of Law’s “Brown at 60” Symposium, sharing insights regarding the spirit of Brown, its purpose and the progress made as a nation, the existing legal and political landscape and the future of diversity in higher education.
-Dean Ransom also previously served on a pro bono basis as Counsel of Record for a national Coalition of Black Male Achievement Initiatives in Fisher v.
-University of Texas, decided by the U.S. Supreme Court in the 2012 Term.
-She assisted with the preparation of amicus briefs filed in the case – at the Supreme Court and on remand to the U.S. Court of Appeals for the Fifth Circuit – that asserted arguments regarding the importance of diversity in higher education and our society.
+Ten years later, she presented at The Ohio State University Moritz College of Law’s “Brown at 60” Symposium, sharing insights regarding the spirit of Brown, its purpose and the progress made as a nation, the existing legal and political landscape and the future of educational access and opportunity for all.
+She also previously served on a pro bono basis as Counsel of Record for a national Coalition of Black Male Achievement Initiatives in Fisher v.
+University of Texas, decided by the U.S. Supreme Court in the 2012 term.
+She assisted with the preparation of amicus briefs filed in the case at the Supreme Court and on remand to the U.S. Court of Appeals for the Fifth Circuit.

-Dean Ransom’s expertise and leadership in advancing EDI principles and racial justice more broadly have been nationally recognized, including through her appointment to and nearly seven-year service on the Board of Directors for the Lawyers’ Committee for Civil Rights Under Law, among other boards and commissions, as well as through her frequent invitations to serve as keynote speaker or workshop facilitator at multiple, national conferences.
+Ransom’s expertise and leadership in advancing these principles have been nationally recognized, including through her appointment to and nearly seven-year service on the Board of Directors for the Lawyers’ Committee for Civil Rights Under Law, among other boards and commissions, as well as through her frequent invitations to serve as keynote speaker or workshop facilitator at multiple national conferences.